wkumari/draft-vandergaast-edns-client-subnet/README.md

    Nameserver that uses edns-client-subnet information for one of its zones, MUST indicate support for the option in all its responses.
-If the option is supported but not actually used for generating a response, its SCOPE NETMASK value SHOULD be set to 0.
+If the option is supported but not actually used for generating a response, its SCOPE PREFIX-LENGTH value SHOULD be set to 0.

 11.2.
 Whitelist